 Original Medicare and a Med Supp

-Medicare Supplement, Medigap Plans do not work with Part C. Sometimes the slang term Med Supp may be used to describe a Medicare Supplement/Medigap Plan incidentally.
-These term all represent the same thing.
+Sometimes you will hear the slang term Med Supp used to describe a Medicare Supplement.
+These terms all represent the same thing.

-Medicare Supplemental Coverage Is Standardized
+Medicare Supplement Coverage Is Standardized

 In 1992, Medicare Supplemental coverage was standardized.
-All offerings had to conform to specific Medicare approved designs only.
-Since 1992, Medicare Supplemental plans are identical from company to company based on a standardized plan letter (A-N).
-Now you know exactly what you are going to get for your money.
-Medicare took the guessing out of purchasing and/or changing from one insurance company to another.
-An apples to apples comparison was made very simple.
+All offerings had to conform to specific Medicare approved design.
+Since 1992, Medicare Supplemental plans are identical from company to company based on the standardized plan letter (A-N) mentioned earlier.

+In providing you with the best Medicare Supplement plans review, we just don’t want to make it about the plan letter either.
 While “standardization” and plan letters allow an apples to apples comparison, what you should know is that the premiums from company to company can vary, even drastically.

 So, why is this you ask?

 There are a few different reasons.
 Most are beyond the scope of this post.
 The easiest to understand is that some insurance carriers just have more rigorous underwriting standards.
 In other words, they are pickier about who they will take based on their particular health questions.
-As a result, the carrier can expect a lower claims ratio on their particular policies.
+As a result, the carrier can expect a lower claims experience on their particular Medigap policies.
 This can transfer into a lower cost for you in the short and/or long term.
-For example, qualifying for coverage with AARP United Healthcare is a lot easier than qualifying for a policy with Aetna or Cigna.
-Guess which one of those carriers is the most expensive as a general rule?
+For example, qualifying for coverage with AARP United Healthcare is a lot easier than qualifying for a policy with Aetna or Mutual of Omaha.

 The Best Rated Medicare Supplement Plan Is?